 Anatomical Marvels

 Beyond the elongated neck, several other anatomical features contribute to the giraffe's impressive height.
 Their legs are exceptionally long, providing a solid foundation for their towering frame.
-The front legs are slightly longer than the back legs, giving the giraffe a sloping back.
+Consider this: the front legs are slightly longer than the back legs, giving the giraffe a sloping back.
 This leg structure, combined with their strong muscles, allows them to run at speeds of up to 35 miles per hour, an essential adaptation for escaping predators.

 Physiological Adaptations